Sneak preview: Lime's super-sized Generation 3 e-scooter

 Lime would not comment on the cost of a G3 or G2.5, but a recent police report on 50 Lime scooters stolen by a Christchurch man put the value of the theft at $37,500 - that is, valuing each Lime G 2.5 at $750.

-Mentjox claims Lime's June price rise to 38 cents per minute (Flamingo and Wave stayed at 30 cents) has not affected rider numbers.
+Mentjox claims Lime's June price rise to 38 cents per minute has not affected rider numbers (Flamingo stayed at 30 cents.
+Wave did too, initially, but just days ago joined Lime on 38c).

 June also saw 15 roles affected as Lime - which had earlier missed out on the Wellington trial - pull out of Lower Hutt.